Which plans include this feature?

 These tabs contain all the elements necessary to create a booking and you’re guided through each step with a proceed button.

-The Details tab features the summary for the item or product (pulled from the Booking Manager), as well as the selection for any required parameters.
+The Details tab features the summary for the item or product (pulled from the Booking Manager) and the selection for any required parameters.

-The Booking tab is where you select the date(s) and time(s) for the booking.
-Depending on how your items or products are allocated this can take a few forms:
+In the Booking tab, you select the date(s) and time(s) for the booking.
+Depending on how your items or products are allocated, this can take a few forms:

-For daily and nightly bookings, the inputs appear as start and end date blocks.
+The inputs appear as start and end date blocks for daily and nightly bookings.

-To change the start date, simply select the start date which opens a calendar displaying the current month and following month.
+To change the start date, simply select the start date, which opens a calendar displaying the current month and the following month.
 Any unavailable dates are greyed out.